Phosphorus levels in the offshore waters of the Great Lakes

 Phosphorus levels categories are defined as:

-• Good (at or near objective), if concentrations are below or close to the lake's objective, and no long-term changes to the lake ecosystems are observed
+- Good (at or near objective), if levels are meeting the lake objective, and it is neither too high nor too low, and no long-term changes to the lake ecosystems are observed

-• Fair (below objective), if concentrations are below the lake's objective and recent deterioration in algal, zooplankton and preyfish populations caused by low phosphorus concentrations are observed
+- Fair (below objective), if levels are meeting the lake objectives and recent deterioration in algal, zooplankton and preyfish populations caused by low phosphorus levels are observed

-• Poor (above objective), if concentrations are above the lake's objective
+- Poor (above objective), if levels are above the lake's objective and exhibit negative impacts such as stimulating excessive and possibly toxic algal growth

 Trend Analysis